MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 ```
 print(a.__cake)

-we cant run this line. it would say that, Make has no attribute __cake.
+We can't run this line. it would say that Make has no attribute __cake.

-but we can still access the attribute like this. _classname__attributename
+But we can still access the attribute like this. _classname__attributename

 ```Python
 print(a._Make__cake)

 ```
-actually, python make the change to its name.
+Actually, python made the change to its name.

-why is encapsulation and data hiding important?
+Why is encapsulation and data hiding important?

-it is important because it gives one programmer freedom to omplement the details of the component,
+it is important because it gives one programmer freedom to implement the details of the component,

-without concern that other programmer will be writing code that intricately depends on those internal decisions.
+Without concern that other programmers will be writing code that intricately depends on those internal decisions.

-it means programmers wont have to worried about that someone will change the private properties of that class in future
+It means programmers won't have to worried about that someone will change the private properties of that class in future

-so that it become unsuable.
+So that it becomes unusable.

 *******************************************************